unpierrez/design-system/README.md

 # Design System | Ignite

-Installation and setup to run the project locally, follow these steps:
+# Installation and setup steps:

-# Clone the repository to your local machine.
-Navigate to the project directory.
 - Run npm install to install the dependencies.
 - Run npm run dev to start the development server.
 # Development Commands